Skywalker756-3/FinalProject/README.md

 ## Important Features

-### Astrological Sign Identification
+### Sign Choice
-This is an interface that lets users pick their sign, this sign will stay attached to the user's cookies.
-This way they won't need to repeatedly choose their sign if they don't have an account.

-### Login to Account
-This is either a webpage or dropdown menu that allows users to sign in with their credentials to a database, their credentials are encrypted using _________ and stored into a (mysql/nosql/sql) database along with their profile pic (Stored as longblob in databases).
-The account's purpose on this site is for personalization.
-This includes content based on the user's astrology sign.
+Users can choose their sign given multiple different

-### Account Sign-up Page
+### Account Login/ Sign-up Page
-A webpage where the user enters their email and password along with a DOB which determines their sign.
-They can also optionally submit an image for their profile picture.
-After this they are automatically signed in.
+A webpage where the user enters their email credentials to create an account or login to their existing account.
+This component is designed to be seemlessly intergrable with PHP functionality so that backend-support can be added immediently.
+As of currently the user account is not stored for security reasons.

 ### Daily horoscope
 This is an element of the homepage, Hover over the element to reveal the horoscope.
-(How do we first check the user's sign? also mobile compatiblity?)

 ### Lunar Phases and Astrology
 A webpage that describes how the moon phase effects the user's personal astrology. f the user doesn't have an account or their sign isn't collected in the cookies then open[this interface](Select Astrological Sign) If already in the cookies, just reference them for the sign.

 ### Personalized Horoscopes
 This is a webpage with personalized reading for the user based on their signs.
-These feature daily, weekly and monthly horoscopes. f the user doesn't have an account or their sign isn't collected in the cookies then open[this interface](Select Astrological Sign) If already in the cookies, just reference them for the sign.
+These feature daily, weekly and monthly horoscopes.
+If the user doesn't have an account or their sign isn't collected in the webAPI storage, then they can choose their sign without an account.

 ### Zodiac Sign Compatibility Test
 This is webpage that describes the relational compatibility of the user's sign with other signs.
 This reveals compatibility scores and describes the relationship.
-If the user doesn't have an account or their sign isn't collected in the cookies then open[this interface](Select Astrological Sign) If already in the cookies, just reference them for the sign.

 ### Astral Sign Guessing Game
 This is a webpage that functinos as a game where given a celebrity, users have to 3 guesses to predict what sign a celebrity is.
 The user is directed to the